tengge1/ShadowEditor/README.md

 1. 3D GIS.
 (In development)
 2. Fix the bug that `npm start` is not working on Ubuntu and Mac.
+3. Added `npm run serve` script to monitor other file changes during hot update.
+4. Fix the bug that error occurs when playing in new window.

 ## v0.5.7 has Released